 When Hot Standby is active, this parameter determines how long the standby server should wait before canceling standby queries that conflict with about-to-be-applied WAL entries, as described in hot-standby-conflict.

 max_standby_archive_delay applies when WAL data is being read from WAL archive (and is therefore not current).
+If this value is specified without units, it is taken as milliseconds.
 The default is 30 seconds.
-Units are milliseconds if not specified.
 A value of -1 allows the standby to wait forever for conflicting queries to complete.
 This parameter can only be set in the postgresql.conf file or on the server command line.

 max_standby_archive_delay is not the same as the maximum length of time a query can run before cancellation; rather it is the maximum total time allowed to apply any one WAL segment's data.
 Thus, if one query has resulted in significant delay earlier in the WAL segment, subsequent conflicting queries will have much less grace time.

 - Manage conflicts and lag on Postgres Replication in Hot Standby with read heavy Slave

 - Postgres Hot Standby and Long Running Queries On Slave

 - How to force Laravel database layer to retry queries that have canceled because of replication error